metadatacenter/cedar-manual/docs/_basic_topics/a2_finding_resources.md

 title: Finding Resources
 author: John Graybeal
 chapter: a2
-status: Preliminary
+status: Ready
 ---

-This second chapter in the CEDAR manual provides a basic understanding on how to find different resources (i.e., any of template, element, field, instance, folder) in the CEDAR Workbench: those resources that are created by me, those resources that are shared with me, and those resources that are shared with everybody.
-The reader will also get a brief overview on how to filter and sort the retrieved results and formulate advanced queries.
+This chapter of the CEDAR manual describes how to find different resources—any template, element, field, instance, or folder) in the CEDAR Workbench.
+It also includes descriptions of filtering and sorting the retrieved results, and formulating advanced queries.